NBA Rumors: Channing Frye Says Lakers Are In For A ‘Reality Check’ With LeBron James

 — ClutchPoints (@ClutchPointsApp) August 20, 2018

-Frye added that the Lakers’ “reality check” might also extend to dealing with the expectations from the media and the attention the team’s players could be getting now that they’ve got one of the NBA’s greatest players of all-time in their lineup.
+Frye added that the Lakers’ “reality check” might also extend to dealing with the expectations from the media and the attention the team’s players could be getting now that they’ve got one of the NBA’s greatest players of all time in their lineup.

 “If you have one million [social media] followers, get ready to have two [million].
 If you have two get ready to have four.
 Get ready to get invited to literally everything in L.A. because you’re now the hottest ticket in L.A.
 Find that medium.”